jaydess21/TaskSquirrel/README.md

 # Task Squirrel

 ## Overview
-Task Squirrel is an app designed to assist desperate parents in motivating their children to complete chores and lend a helping hand.
+Task Squirrel is an app designed to assist parents in motivating their children to complete chores and lend a helping hand.
 The app offers a list of tasks that users can assign to their children, and it requires users to attach photos as proof of task completion.
 Additionally, Task Squirrel provides a map feature to display the location where each photo was taken.

 ![Screenshot of app with base features implemented](link_to_screenshot_image)

 ## 🎯 Goals
 By the end of this lab, you will be able to:

-[x] Utilize PHPickerViewController to select photos and retrieve photo data from the photo library.
+[] Utilize PHPickerViewController to select photos and retrieve photo data from the photo library.

-[x] Implement MapKit to display custom annotations on a map.
+[] Implement MapKit to display custom annotations on a map.

 ## Features
 ### Required Features